 This brings us to another question, people typically ask: Will CBD get me high?

-A key characteristic of hemp is that it contains less than 0.3% tetrahydrocannabinol (THC), the compound that is in marijuana and has psychoactive effects or is known for making you feel “high”.
-Marijuana typically contains anywhere from 3% to 30% THC or higher.
+A key characteristic of hemp is that it contains less than 0.3% tetrahydrocannabinol (THC), the compound that is in cannabis and has psychoactive effects or is known for making you feel “high”.
+Cannabis typically contains anywhere from 3% to 30% THC or higher.
 However, hemp-derived CBD products like ours do not contain more than 0.3% THC.
 So the answer is “No” they will not make you feel high.

 So how do you take CBD?